Apply to the Somatic Psychology Program at CIIS

 Goal Statement: A one-page (typed, double-spaced) statement of your educational and professional objectives.

 Two Letters of Recommendation: Letters of recommendation will be accepted from academic advisors, professors, professional supervisors, or someone able to attest to your ability to undertake the work required for your program.
 Recommenders should use standard business format and include full contact information-name, email, phone number, and mailing address.

 Please submit all electronic materials as individual attachments (one document per submission, in .doc, or .pdf formats) to firstname.lastname@example.org.

 Please note: International students and individuals who have studied at institutions outside the US and Canada have additional requirements.
 Please see the International Student page for additional details.

 The program conducts both individual and group interviews.
 The goal of the interviews is to ensure that there is a good fit between the student and the program, and that the student can make good use of the program's curriculum and pedagogies.

 A familiarity with the field of Somatics and demonstrated experience in specific somatic modalities, such as yoga, dance, massage therapy, martial arts, Somatic Psychotherapy, and other bodywork methods is preferable.

-For any additional admission questions, please contact our admission counselor:
+For any additional admissions questions, please contact our admissions counselor: